-- .1 IMO objectives: Provide evidence as to whether and how the proposal: - .1 is within the scope of IMO objectives; and - .2 is strictly related to the scope of the Strategic Plan and contributes to the implementation of the high-level actions established in the Strategic Plan. - .2 (Compelling) need: Demonstrate and document: - .1 the need for a proposed measure; and - .2 the compelling need addressed by a proposal for a new convention or an amendment to an existing convention. - .3 Analysis of the issue: Provide an analysis of the proposed measure, including a plausible demonstration of its practicability, feasibility and proportionality. - .4 Analysis of implications: Provide an analysis of the implications of the proposal, addressing the cost to the maritime industry as well as the relevant legislative and administrative burdens.6 - .5 Benefits: Provide evidence that the benefits in terms of enhancing facilitation expected to be derived from the inclusion of the new item justify the proposed action. - .6 Industry standards: Provide information on whether adequate industry standards exist or are being developed. - .7 Output: Specify the intended output in SMART terms (specific, measurable, achievable, realistic, time-bound).
-If a final output cannot be specified in the submission for a proposal for inclusion of an unplanned output, an interim output to be produced before the end of the current biennium should be specified in SMART terms.
+- .1 IMO's objectives: Provide evidence whether and how the proposal: - .1 is within the scope of IMO's objectives; and - .2 is strictly related to the scope of the Strategic Plan and contributes to the implementation of the high-level actions established in the Strategic Plan. - .2 Need: Demonstrate and document: - .1 the need for a proposed output in terms of the risks or hazards which are considered necessary to be addressed3; and - .2 the evidence to support the perceived need. - .3 Analysis of the issue: Provide an analysis of the proposed measure, including an assessment of its practicability, feasibility and proportionality. - Analysis of implications: Provide an analysis of the implications of the proposal, addressing the cost to the maritime industry as well as the relevant legislative and administrative burdens (including the proposed method(s) of fulfilling any resulting administrative requirement). - .5 Benefits: Provide evidence that the benefits in terms of enhancing facilitation expected to be derived from the inclusion of the new item justify the proposed action. - .6 Industry standards: Provide information on whether adequate industry standards exist or are being developed and the intended relationship between such standards and the proposed output. - .7 Output: Specify the intended output in SMART terms (specific, measurable, achievable, realistic, time-bound) including the scope of application. - 8 Human element: Provide the completed checklist contained in MSC-MEPC.7/Circ.1 to demonstrate that the human element has been sufficiently addressed. - .9 Urgency: Provide, with reference to the current Strategic Plan and High-level Action Plan, evidence of: - .1 the urgency of the proposed output including any proposal to include the proposed output on the biennial agenda; and - .2 the date that the proposed output should be completed. - .10 Action required: Specify the action required by the Committee.